 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-I also thank the minister for the Department of Economic Development and Transportation for voicing the government's position to support the Baffinland proposal due to the employment opportunities offered to the residents of Sanirajak and Igloolik, along with supporting our youth.
+I also thank the Minister responsible for the Department of Economic Development and Transportation for voicing the government's position to support the Baffinland proposal because the employment opportunities offered to the residents of Sanirajak and Igloolik, along with supporting our youth.